St.James’ Park – Battle Of The Sexes

 I found out the sex of my first child a clear four months before birth, when a nice lady at the RVI told us that the little wriggler paddling around in Mrs S’s tummy was a girl.

 This is a fantastic, but slightly surreal experience, as suddenly the coming years start to pan out in your mind’s eye.
 Pink, pigtails and My Little Pony are on the agenda and all things girly were discussed as we stepped out of the hospital, then you see it.

 St James’ Park looms immediately as you exit the RVI (well a bit to the right but that just sounds crap) and its dominating visage presented the obvious thought: when do I take my little girl to the game?

-I realise I am toying with the unsavoury practise of sexism hear but I hope my ho’s and bitches will hear me out on this one.
+I realise I am toying with the unsavoury practise of sexism hear.

 For a boy it’s simple and straightforward.
 When he’s big enough (4?
 5?
 6?) he gets taken along.
 An unspectacular match perhaps, against Blackburn or Norwich.
 This is repeated at irregular intervals until he pesters to go to every match.
 In due course he’ll possibly drift towards going with his mates but you will have something in common that will help forge that father and son bond for life.
 Timeless.